 His 3-episodes film, "Títeres en el Caribe Hispano/Puppetry in the Caribbean" a documentary about puppet theater in Cuba, the Dominican Republic and Puerto Rico, recently premiered at the 38th Havana Film Festival in Cuba.
 In April 2016 his first book ‘Migrant Theater for Children: A Caribbean in New York’ was published in La Habana, with an anthology of his theater plays.

-Dr. Morán lives in New York City and San Juan, Puerto Rico.
+Dr. Morán is the proud Dad of Manuel Gabriel.
+They live in New York City and San Juan, Puerto Rico.

 Manuel Morán, 2017.
 All Rights Reserved.